-Wagga Wagga City Council acknowledges the generosity, advice and knowledge sharing of many Wiradjuri and First Nations Elders and community members throughout the consultation and drafting of this Plan.
+Council gratefully acknowledges the generosity, advice and knowledge sharing of many Wiradjuri and First Nations Elders and community members throughout the consultation and drafting of this Plan.

-We thank all the artists, cultural leaders and residents who took part in face to face consultations, and everyone who contributed submissions, comments and feedback during the development of this Plan.
-Thank you for volunteering the ideas and experiences that shaped this vison to serve our community.
+We thank all 600 artists, cultural leaders and residents who took part in face to face consultations with us, and to the people who contributed all 844 submissions and comments during the development of this Plan.
+Thankyou for volunteering the ideas and experiences that shaped this vision to serve our community.